 When you stay in the John Jay residence, you will have access to myriad student support services, including career development, student counseling, health services, public safety and community service programs.
 Visit our Student Support Services for more information.

 Click on the "Apply Now" button to complete an application.
+The application for houisng for the 2017-2018 academic year will be available starting March 1, 2017.
 Please be certain you are an accepted John Jay College student before completing the online application for housing.
 If you are accepted as a resident, you will receive a formal housing offer email containing all of the documents needed to finalize your accommodations for the upcoming academic year.
 Completion of the online housing application does not guarantee placement in the residence.

 The John Jay College Residential Life and our partner Educational Housing Services (EHS) staff will work hard to ensure a smooth transition and support you in your desire to make a home at John Jay.
 Our Residential Life program also takes an active role in partnering with parents to ensure the development of body, mind and spirit of their students.
 John Jay College supports diversity and offers a residential experience with people of different backgrounds and cultures.
 The residence hall system does not discriminate on the basis of gender identity, race, culture, ethnicity, age, disability, sexual orientation, religion or national origin.